Autism Young Adults: Thriving Beyond Diagnosis

 Evidence-Based Practices

-In the journey of autism young adults transitioning to adulthood, evidence-based practices (EBPs) play a vital role.
+In the journey of young adults with autism transitioning to adulthood, evidence-based practices (EBPs) play a vital role.
 They provide a scientifically backed framework to support the development of these individuals.
 This section discusses federal laws and academic programs, strategies and interventions, and the importance of data collection in implementing EBPs.

 Federal Laws and Academic Programs